fennel-ai/client/docs/pages/api-reference/client/erase.md

 downstream dataset or any subsequent queries.

-This method should be used as a way to comply with GDPR and other similar regulations that require "right to be forgotton".
+This method should be used as a way to comply with GDPR and other similar regulations that require "right to be forgotten".
 For operational deletion/correction of data, regular CDC mechanism must be used instead.

 :::warning